top of page

 Interested in Cultural Immersion?

 Here you will find our standard itinerary for the Yei Bi Cheii and Sheep Camp Trip.
 Both trips consist of 4 days and 3 nights in the canyon.The best way to think about these trips is that they are a lot like rafting: You get to go with your friends to remote locations that have rarely been visited and you can bring more stuff than backpacking.
 However, there will be no electricity, running water, or cell service where you are going.
 Even though vehicles can support both camps, roads can become temporarily impassible following a storm.
 There are pit toilets, shade structures, and caches of emergency water at both locations.
-Footpath Journeys will provide one meal of delicious Navajo Tacos on the third night, but it is impossible for us to accommodate so many modern diets.
+Footpath Journeys will provide Navajo Tacos on the third night, but groups will be responsible for their own food.
 In a medical emergency, Footpath Journeys is CPR and First Aid certified, but we highly suggest that at least one member of your team has a more advanced medical background as well as an In-Reach satellite device.
 All of this means that your group will need to be completely self-sufficient and be prepared to alter plans if necessary.
 This is the opposite of "glamping".

 With all of that said, a cultural immersion experience with Footpath Journeys is a once-in-a-lifetime opportunity.
 It is a chance to learn from Lupita, to explore remote areas, and to support the Dine' people who are keeping their culture alive.
 We have hosted hundreds of groups in our 30 years of experience and are sure that you will have an incredible time.